DocTAG/doctag-core/README.md

 # DocTAG: annotation types overview
 ## Labels
+Labels annotation consists in associating to each document **one** label that, for example, expresses the relevance of that document for that topic.
 ## Passages
+Passage annotation consists in identifying in the document portions of text, and associating to that portion a label (taken from the same set used for label annotation).
+For ezample, given a set of labels that describe the relevance of the document to the topic, it is possible to identify which passage of the document is relevant for a topic.
+The selection of the passage can be done in two different way:
+1. Selecting adjacent words
+2. Selecting two words (not adjacent): in this case the words inbetween them will be automatically selected.

 ## Linking
+Linking consists in associating to a passage one or more concepts.
+The passages used in linking are those that have been identified in *passages annotation* or those that have been identified performing linking.
+To these passages it is possible also to associate a label accessing by *Passages* button.
+The concepts to be linked are represented by means of a draggable modal where autocompletion is enabled.
 ## Concepts
+Concepts annotation consists in associating to a document a set of one or more user-inserted concepts.
 ### Other members' annotations
 Given a document and the annotation type, you can check what a team mate of yours has annotated.
 This annotation will be **read only** and the team mate you are checking the ground truth of is modifiable.